susiearnholt/STT2810ClassRepoSP15/README.md

-This is Susie's Forked Repo
+This is Susie's Forked Repo --- add a little More
 ====================

 Welcome to STT 2810!